It's easy to start your application.

 Engineering Topics can be assigned to these courses based on a review of the project scope and content.
-Independent Study or Senior Thesis units from other departments must be approved by the EECE Undergraduate Committee and will be subject to the overall cap of six units.
+Independent Study or Senior Thesis units from other departments must be approved by the EECE Undergraduate Committee (through Dr. Janie Brennan) and will be subject to the overall cap of six units.
 Independent Study or Senior Thesis units cannot be used to fulfill the requirement for an advanced laboratory in engineering or the physical sciences.

 Below is a list of courses currently approved as chemical engineering electives.
 Students interested in counting a course towards the chemical engineering electives that is not on this list should first discuss with their academic advisor and then petition the EECE Undergraduate Committee through Dr. Janie Brennan.
 Petitions should include the course name and description, the course syllabus (if available), and a brief statement about why the course should be allowed to count.

 - All 300-or-higher level courses in: